qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * The shading of the 3D shapes can be defined by the menus :guilabel:`Diffuse`, :guilabel:`Ambient`, :guilabel:`Specular` and :guilabel:`Shininess`
   (see https://en.wikipedia.org/wiki/Phong_reflection_model#Description)
-* If you choose :guilabel:`3D Model`, their location will be determined by the points in the layer.
+* If you choose :guilabel:`3D Model`, the location will be determined by a simple point coordinate.
 * For visualizing 3D point clouds you can use :guilabel:`Billboard` Shapes defined by the :guilabel:`Billboard Height`, :guilabel:`Billboard symbol` and :guilabel:`Altitude clamping`.
 The symbol will have a stable size.